 4. Become proactive with your financial planning.

 One way to cope with anxiety is to anticipate problems and become proactive about financial planning.
 Not only can you set up short and long term goals, but you can also implement technology to keep you on track.
 There are plenty of helpful apps to help you track and meet financial goals.
 Furthermore, you can set up automated reminders for account balances and payment dates to help you avoid spending money on late fees and penalties.
 Lastly, you can also automate monthly contributions to ensure you continue to build your emergency fund, savings, retirement, and education accounts.
+Use apps like Digit to save for emergency fund, savings, and retirement.

 5. Diverse your income